2010 IAAF World Half Marathon Championships: Format

 Continuing in the tradition of previous editions, the championships comprised separate half marathon road races for men and women, with each race having an individual and international team aspect.
 Each nation could enter a maximum of five athletes per race and the team scores were calculated by combining the finishing times of each team's top three runners.
-Nations with less than three runners were disregarded for the team event and their runners competed for the individual prizes only.
+Nations with fewer than three runners were disregarded for the team event and their runners competed for the individual prizes only.

 Athletes typically gained selection for their country in one of two ways: through recent performances on the international road running circuit, or via a performance at a specially designated half marathon national championships.

-A total prize money pot of US$245,000 was available to athletes at the championships, with awards being given those placing from first to sixth in both the individual and team sections.
+A total prize money pot of US$245,000 was available to athletes at the championships, with awards being given to those placing from first to sixth in both the individual and team sections.
 The amounts on offer for each competition were equal across the sexes.
 The top prize for the individual race winners was $30,000, while the three athletes in the winning teams earned a share of $15,000.
-A further $50,000 was provided as in incentive for runners who improved upon the half marathon world record mark, but ultimately this award was not claimed at the 2010 championships.
+A further $50,000 was provided as an incentive for runners who improved upon the half marathon world record mark, but ultimately this award was not claimed at the 2010 championships.
 All athletes receiving prize money needed to submit to – and pass – a doping test in order to claim their award.